jaredly/jaredly.github.io/source/_posts/getting-started-with-reason-and-bucklescript.md

 I'm also writing a post about BuckleScript interop that should be helpful 😄.

 If you're interested in using React, you can take a look at the `react-reason-example` repository.

+If you have questions or just want to hang out, [join us on Discord!](https://discord.gg/reasonml)